quantify-os/quantify-core/docs/sequencer.rst

 The :mod:`quantify.sequencer` can be used to schedule operations on the control hardware.
 The :mod:`quantify.sequencer` is designed to provide access to hardware functionality at a high-level interface.

-The :mod:`quantify.sequencer` is build around the :class:`~quantify.sequencer.Schedule`, a JSON-based data structure containing :attr:`~quantify.sequencer.Schedule.operations` , :attr:`~quantify.sequencer.Schedule.timing_constraints` , and :attr:`~quantify.sequencer.Schedule.resources` .
+The :mod:`quantify.sequencer` is built around the :class:`~quantify.sequencer.Schedule`, a JSON-based data structure containing :attr:`~quantify.sequencer.Schedule.operations` , :attr:`~quantify.sequencer.Schedule.timing_constraints` , and :attr:`~quantify.sequencer.Schedule.resources` .
 Take a look at the :class:`quantify.sequencer.Schedule` documentation for more details.

-An :class:`~quantify.sequencer.Operation` contains information on how to *represent* the operation at different levels of abstraction such as the quantum-circuit (gate) level or the pulse level.
+An :class:`~quantify.sequencer.Operation` contains information on how to *represent* the operation at different levels of abstraction, such as the quantum-circuit (gate) level or the pulse level.
 The :mod:`quantify.sequencer` comes with a  :mod:`~quantify.sequencer.gate_library` and a :mod:`~quantify.sequencer.pulse_library` , both containing common operations.
 When adding an :class:`~quantify.sequencer.Operation` to a :class:`~quantify.sequencer.Schedule`, the user is not expected to provide all information at once.
 Only when specific information is required by a backend such as a simulator or a hardware backend does the information need to be provided.